-Cloud hosting is not something extra new to our world and its popularity constantly increases.
+Cloud hosting is not something extra new to our world and popularity in Jira Server to Cloud migration constantly increases as well.
 Many users think that the Cloud is our future and name numerous advantages.
 Jira also provides Cloud hosting which in recent years has grown to become the most popular hosting platform for Jira.
 Every year, more companies decide to move away from the legacy server version to the cloud and it comes really handy that Jira has a built-in migration functionality.
-Jira gives a possibility for users to migrate data from Jira Server to Jira Cloud.
+Jira gives the possibility for users to migrate data from Jira Server to Jira Cloud.
 The migration process is really easy and straightforward and we want to share with you a short Jira migration guide.

 Before the start, you need to determine a few key factors: